47chapters/letsgo/docs/how-to/develop-the-api.md

 });
 ```

 The `authenticate()` middleware rejects the request with HTTP 401 if the access token is missing, not trusted, or otherwise invalid.
-Othwerwise it adds the `req.user` property to the request.
+Otherwise, it adds the `req.user` property to the request.

 ### The `authorizeTenant()` middleware

-LetsGo not provide an generic authorization model for your application.
+LetsGo does not prescribe any specific authorization model for your application.
 However, the `authorizeTenant()` middleware can be used to check if the caller has the permissions to manage a particular tenant.
 The middleware can only be used on routes that have `:tenantId` as one of the path segments, which means they represent an operation that is specific to a particular tenant.
-The `authorizeTenant()` middleware can only used when preceeded by the `authenticate()` middleware:
+The `authorizeTenant()` middleware can only be used when preceeded by the `authenticate()` middleware:

 ```ts
 import { authenticate, AuthenticatedRequest } from "./middleware/authenticate";